 (a) Phone or email

 Call customer services on 01620 698 001 or email us at email@example.com.
-Please provide your name, home address, details of the order or agreement and, where available, your phone number and email address.
+Please provide your customer number, name, home address, details of the Order or Contract and, where available, your phone number and email address.
 We will then send you a form to complete either by email or by post which should be completed and returned to us.

-If you are a Domestic Customer and you are exercising your right to change your mind, you must arrange for Equipment to be uninstalled within fourteen (14) days of telling us you wish to end the contract.
+If you are a Domestic Customer and you are exercising your right to change your mind, you must arrange for Equipment to be uninstalled within fourteen (14) days of telling us you wish to end the Contract.
+We shall have the right to retake possession of the Equipment and for this purpose may enter the Property at which the Equipment is located.
 Please note that we are unable to process any refunds which may be due to you until the Equipment has been uninstalled.

 We will pay the costs of uninstallation: